The heart of Barbados' Platinum Coast

 Luxury holidays in St James centre around the many upmarket restaurants and hotels.
 It’s home to spas, white sandy beaches, designer shops and more.
 For a lively atmosphere head to Holetown where there are museums and a Gothic church, as well as a plantation just minutes away.
 Explore the first English plantation on the island and its three acres of landscaped gardens as you learn about the history of this fascinating area.

 Book your luxury holidays in St James Barbados with Sovereign and we’ll help you create a lifetime of holiday memories.
 The island is home to some excellent hotels, and we’ve put together our pick of the best.
-Choose the Colony Club by Elegant Hotels for colonial style architecture, fantastic activities and day trips, or the Fairmont Royal Pavilion for easy access to the beach, elegant interiors and excellent Kids’ Clubs.
-If you’re looking for an adults only paradise, The House is ideal for honeymoons, anniversaries or a special romantic break.
+Choose the Colony Club by Elegant Hotels for colonial style architecture, fantastic activities, and day trips.
+If you’re looking for an adults only paradise, The Sandpiper is ideal for honeymoons, anniversaries or a special romantic break.

 Flight time from the UK to Barbados is approximately 9 hours.